VUNutri/API/README.md

 # Nutri APP API

 ### Introduction
 This api is based on REST architecture.
-The whole communication process is being made with HTTP json request and responses.
+The whole communication process is being made with HTTP JSON request and responses.
 ___

 ### Product